Part ofClaude AI Features: Everything It Can Do (2026)

 New to the API entirely?
 Start with our Claude API getting-started guide, then come back — the rest of this assumes you can already send a basic message.

-How the Claude tool use loop works
+How the request and response loop works

 For a client tool, Claude never runs your code.
 It only asks you to, and the request/response loop has four steps: